efgics/fds/assignments/assignment4.md

  ## Grading Policy
- - importing additional packages such as sklearn is not allowed.
+ - Importing additional packages that implement Naive Bayes, such as sklearn, is not allowed.
  - 4 (out of 7) points will be received if A4.py successfully runs and makes predictions.
- - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.
+ - The 3 remaining points will be given based on the percentage of the same predictions with the correct implementation.

 ## Hint
- - If my_NB.py is too difficult to implement, you can try to complete [my_NB_hint.py](https://github.com/hil-se/fds/blob/master/assignments/NaiveBayes/my_NB_hint.py).
+ - If you would hints or to figure out how to get started, you can use [my_NB_hint.py](NaiveBayes/my_NB_hint.py).
- - [my_NB_hint.py](https://github.com/hil-se/fds/blob/master/assignments/NaiveBayes/my_NB_hint.py) has the predict() and predict_proba() functions already implemented.
-Students only need to complete the fit() functions.
+ - [my_NB_hint.py](NaiveBayes/my_NB_hint.py) has the predict() and predict_proba() functions already implemented.
+You will only need to complete the fit() function.
- - Then, remember to rename it as my_NB.py before submitting.
+ - If you use the hint file, remember to rename it as my_NB.py before submitting.